massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

 You now have a npm project, created in `my-sc` folder.
 It contains all tools that will be used to compile AssemblyScript to Wasm bytecode, as well as deploying and running your smart contracts.

-Update the dependencies with that command:
+Update the dependencies with the following command:

 .. code-block:: shell